Skip to content

 # My Heading {#custom-id}

-Explicit IDs are used as-is without normalization.
+Explicit IDs are used as-is without normalization or transliteration.

 Symbol Parsing in Time Formats